sapio-lang/sapio/docs/learn-sapio/src/ch01-01-installation.md

 ```
 1. Get the [wasm-pack](https://rustwasm.github.io/wasm-pack/) tool.

-> Tip: On an M1 Mac you may need to do the following:
+> Tip: On macOS you may need to do the following:
 > ```bash
 > brew install llvm
 > cargo install wasm-pack